What Do Metal Pourer or Caster Do?

 What Tools do Metal Pourers and Casters Use?

 Although they’re not necessarily needed for all jobs, the following technologies are used by many Metal Pourers and Casters:

 - Microsoft PowerPoint

 - Microsoft Outlook

 How to Become a Metal Pourer or Caster

-How Long Does it Take to Become a Metal Pourer or Caster?
+What education is needed to be a Metal Pourer or Caster?